marina8888/transport-spherical/NOTES.md

 ****
 <h3> SOLVER ADJOINT </h3>
 gradient of my objective function with respect to some parameters.
 In specific the objective function depends on the solution of a differential equation which in turn depends on said parameters which I am looking to find the optimum of.
+Cantera has an inbuilt solver_adjoint method, which is a Cython/C++ function not directly accessible from the python interface.
+However, the flame_speed_sensitivity function in the